For students interested in majoring in Kinesiology, we offer two degree options with three different concentrations:

 - Public Health: this concentration is appropriate as preparation for further study or employment in the public health or global health sectors.

 - The B.A. degree offers the opportunity to get a broad understanding of human health while allowing flexibility in choosing courses.
 If you choose the B.A., you will work with your major advisor to choose courses that support your interests and future plans.
 Students often choose the B.A. as part of a double major.
+You may - but are not required to select a concentration:

 A major difference between the B.S. and B.A. is that to earn the B.S. you must complete three additional courses in computer science, mathematics, biology, chemistry, geology or physics.
-See the Undergraduate Catalog for the complete requirements of each option./p>
+See the Undergraduate Catalog for the complete requirements of each option.

 All of our majors are encouraged to participate in research: either by working as a research assistant in one of our research laboratories, as part of an internship, or by conducting their own project through independent study or the Honors program.